Driving innovation and accountability in building research funding

 The Government has announced a major reform of how building research is funded in New Zealand, including repealing the outdated Building Research Levy Act 1969 and introducing a modern, transparent, and competitive funding model.

-This reform aims to ensure the building research system is fit for purpose, transparent, and aligned with the needs of today’s construction sector.
+These changes aim to ensure the building research system is fit for purpose, transparent, and aligned with the needs of today’s construction sector.

 Combining the building and building research levies